 Ile Saint Louis: the 18th century island near Notre Dame

-Ile de la Cité island: heart of the city since the Middle Ages with Notre-Dame, La Conciergerie and Sainte-Chapelle
+Ile de la Cité: this island is the heart of the city since the Middle Ages with Notre-Dame, La Conciergerie and Sainte-Chapelle

 Notre-Dame: 800 years of Christian faith and architecture